 Meghan Wilson's Impossible Dream to Be Doctor Comes True

-NIGMS places continued emphasis on the recruitment, retention and graduation of individuals from underrepresented groups.
-Successful recruitment of students and fellows from underrepresented groups requires active involvement of the program director, the training grant faculty and institutional officials.
+NIGMS places continued emphasis on the recruitment of a pool of individuals from underrepresented racial and ethnic groups.
+Successful recruitment of individuals from underrepresented groups requires active involvement of the program director, the training grant faculty, and institutional officials.
 Thus, centralized institutional efforts alone will not satisfy the requirement to recruit individuals from underrepresented groups to the training program.
 Some approaches that have been used by NIGMS training grant programs are presented below.

 This page last reviewed on